jtanx/fontforge/doc/sphinx/scripting/python.rst

 access to some useful transformations expressed as PostScript matrices.

 In python terms fontforge *embeds* python.
-It is possible to build fontforge so that it is also a :ref:`python extension <extension>`.
+It is possible to build fontforge so that it is also a :ref:`python extension <python.extension>`.

 FontForge Modules
 -----------------